vuejs/v2.vuejs.org/src/v2/guide/migration-vuex.md

 ## Middlewares <sup>replaced</sup>

 Middlewares are replaced by plugins.
-A plugin is simply a function that receives the store as the only argument, and can listen to the mutation event on the store:
+A plugin is a function that receives the store as the only argument, and can listen to the mutation event on the store:

 ``` js
 const myPlugins = store => {